hylandtechoutreach/hackathon/Activities/StudentDesc.md

 ## Session: Programming Synthwave Music 🚀🖌️🧪
 _Saturday 1/7, 8:30PM-9:00PM_

-_\*Stranger Things music fades in\*_ Are you an aspiring musician, or even just a music fan?
+_\*stranger things music starts playing\*_ Are you an aspiring musician, or even just a music fan?
 Listen in and help build a track from scratch in this interactive session!
-You'll learn how to use functional programming to make synthwave music (like the Stranger Things theme song).
+You'll learn how to use functional programming to make synthwave music (like the stranger things theme song).

 [Click here for session materials.](ProgrammingSynthwaveSession/StudentDesc.md)